Dec 19, 2021

 jump toRECIPE

 Rather than shucking the raw clams (which can be a hassle not to mention dangerous) I steam the clams so they open.
 The meat is removed and chopped, then mixed with the ingredients for the filling.
+This is a great recipe to use up leftover beer steamed clams.

-Stuffed Clams Recipe
+Variations on Baked Stuffed Clams

 Best Clams for This Recipe